 All actions within Goal 2 were necessary in making progress toward reaching the goal of a safe, healthy, and engaged learning environment for all students.
-For example, 90% of our families feel our school is providing a safe, healthy, and engaged learning environment for their children.
-Further 59% of our English learners are making progress towards English proficiency on ELPI, which is a 4.3% increase from the previous dashboard release.
+For example, 98% of our families feel our school is providing a safe, healthy, and engaged learning environment for their children.
+Further 62.5% of our English learners are making progress towards English proficiency on ELPI.
 We also showed growth in student participation rate in leadership, enrichment, and academic events.
-In particular for Adventure Academy our student participation rate more than doubled from the previous year leading to a 100% increase.
+In particular for Adventure Academy our student participation rate more than doubled from the previous year leading to an over 100% increase.
 We are extremely proud of the growth we are making in this goal and will continue to improve and provide the necessary adjustments needed to meet the need of all our students.